Subhajit7824/Mini_Projects/README.md

-Simple calculator using HTML, CSS and JavaScript Download the zip and extract to run.
+1. Simple calculator using HTML, CSS and JavaScript